AI & Automation

 The secret to genuine digital service isn’t a single chatbot or automation strategy, a new service channel, or a new agent platform.
 The answer is to conceptualize customer service as a funnel.
 We covered four actionable steps to build an effective service funnel — managing inquiries by deflecting, containing, serving, and optimizing.

-The North Star for true success is being wherever your customers are whenever they need you.
-Modern service organizations must resolve the business reality of delivering against this expectation in an effective and efficient way.
-Khoros Service empowers enterprises to scale their customer service efficiently in today’s digital landscape, seamlessly blending synchronous and asynchronous modes.
-Khoros Service also helps brands serve customers on their digital channel of choice with unmatched operational insight to boost customer satisfaction and reduce costs.
-When you unify multiple channels in a single workflow, you empower your agents with the ability to engage across touchpoints, including:
+Our customer service software allows brands to serve customers on their digital channel of choice with unmatched operational insight to boost satisfaction and reduce costs.
+When you unify multiple channels in a single workflow, you empower your agents with the ability to engage across all touchpoints, including but not limited to:

-• Messaging apps, like WhatsApp, Apple Messages for Business, Google Business Messages, and WeChat
+Messaging apps like WhatsApp, Apple Messages for Business, and Google Business Messages, Line

-• Social networks, like Facebook, X, Instagram, and LinkedIn
+Social networks like Facebook, X, LinkedIn and WeChat

-• Brand-owned channels, like web chat/ messaging, in-app, Email, SMS, and Voice
+Brand-owned channels, like web chat, in-app, email, SMS, and voice

 Though the customer journey is ever-changing, it’s possible to put a system in place that keeps your brand nimble and ahead of the curve with fast, convenient support while keeping costs low and improving customer satisfaction.